cisco-open/jalapeno/Getting-Started.md

 # Jalapeno Installation Guide
 Jalapeno has been primarily developed, tested, and operated on Ubuntu 18.04 (bare-metal or VM), and Google Kubernetes Engine.
-Minimum VM sizing is 2 vCPU, 4GB memory, and 8G of disk.
+Minimum VM sizing for a test lab is 2 vCPU, 4GB memory, and 8G of disk.
+If deploying in an environment with large table sizes (full Internet table, 100k + internal or vpn prefixes), then we recommend bare metal or a VM with at least 4 vCPU, 16GB memory, and 40G of disk.

 Users who do not have a full Kubernetes or GKE deployment can get up and running quite quickly with Microk8s [Installing MicroK8s](docs/MicroK8s_installation.md)